dynamicloud/lonline_for_ruby/README.md

   async: false
   # Shows every warning like rejected request from Dynamicloud and other warnings in lonline
   warning: true
   # Send the backtrace (the ordered method calls) of the log.
-If you want to avoid this set to false
+If you want to avoid this sets to false
   backtrace: true
   # This tag indicates the level of lonline
   # The following table is an explanation of levels in Lonline (Descriptions from the great Log4j library):